two23three/code-challange/README.md

 github.com/two23three

 ### License
-The content of this site is licensed under tulley
+The content of this site is licensed under Tulley copyright (c) 2024